Statuses in Latin with translation. Quotes in Latin with translation

 Photo: pixabay

-Endure and be firm, this pain will someday benefit you.
+Bear with it and be strong, this pain will benefit you someday.

 Photo: Steven Depolo / flickr